Birth date: August 18, 1927

 1977-1978 - Serves as the Honorary Chairperson of the President’s Commission on Mental Health, and is instrumental in the passage of the 1980 Mental Health Systems Act.

-1982 - Founds the Carter Center with Jimmy Carter.
+1982 - Founds the Carter Center with her husband.

-1987 - Publishes the book "Everything to Gain: Making the Most of the Rest of Your Life" with Jimmy Carter.
+1987 - “Everything to Gain: Making the Most of the Rest of Your Life,” with Jimmy Carter, is published.

 1991 - Co-launches Every Child By Two, a nationwide campaign to promote childhood immunizations, with Betty Bumpers, the wife of Senator Dale Bumpers of Arkansas.

-1994 - Publishes the book "Helping Yourself Help Others: A Book for Caregivers."
+1994 - “Helping Yourself Help Others: A Book for Caregivers” is published.

 1999 - Is awarded the Presidential Medal of Freedom.

-1999 - Publishes the book "Helping Someone with Mental Illness: A Compassionate Guide for Family, Friends, and Caregivers" with Susan K Golant.
+1999 - The book, “Helping Someone with Mental Illness: A Compassionate Guide for Family, Friends, and Caregivers,” with Susan K. Golant, is published.

-2001 - Inducted into the National Women's Hall of Fame.
+2001 - Carter is inducted into the National Women’s Hall of Fame.

-March 22, 2005 - Jimmy and Rosalynn Carter step down as the leaders of the Carter Center's Board of Trustees.
+March 22, 2005 - Carter and her husband step down as the leaders of the Carter Center’s Board of Trustees.

-2010 - Publishes the book "Within Our Reach: Ending the Mental Health Crisis" with Susan K. Golant and Kathryn E. Cade.
+2010 - The book, “Within Our Reach: Ending the Mental Health Crisis,” with Susan K. Golant and Kathryn E. Cade, is published.